mkromkamp/rescheduler-lite/README.md

 Rescheduler-lite consists of a single binary that can be deployed virtually everywhere.
 The only constraint is the availability of some form of persistent storage.

-Alongside rescheduler-lite it is needed to deploy a RabbitMQ node.
-RabbitMQ is used to pass messages from rescheduler-lite to consumers
+Alongside rescheduler-lite it is needed to deploy a messaging technology.
+Currently RabbitMQ, Azure Service Bus, and AWS SNS are supported.
+These messaging techonologies are needed to pass messages from rescheduler-lite to consumers.

 ## Binary